atlopes/xml/xml-sampler.md

 # XMLSampler
 A VFP class to create an XML sample document from an XML Schema.

-The class wraps the transformation from the XSD to the XML, which is performed by two stylesheets that work in tandem: `samples-namespaces.xsl` reads required namespaces from the XML Schema, and inserts them into `samples-xml-generator.xsl`, a general purpose stylesheet to compose the actual sample.
+The class wraps the transformation from the XSD to the XML, which is performed by two stylesheets that work in tandem: `sampler-namespaces.xsl` reads required namespaces from the XML Schema, and inserts them into `sampler-xml-generator.xsl`, a general purpose stylesheet to compose the actual sample.

 The XML schema may be a standalone XSD document, or an XML document that includes XML Schemas, such as a WSDL.